The affine Springer fiber-sheaf correspondence: Affine Springer fibers

 \subsection{Equivariant versions, endoscopy}

 We can in fact upgrade this construction with the addition of equivariance to the picture.
 The centralizer $G_\gamma/\cK$ has a smooth integral model $J_\gamma$ over $\cO$, see e.g. \cite{Ngo}.
-The stabilizer action factors through the local Picard group $P_\gamma=G_\gamma(\cK)/J_\gamma(\cO)$ whose underlying reduced scheme is finite-dimensional and locally of finite type.
+As shown in {\em loc. cit.}, the stabilizer action on $\tSp_\gamma$ factors through the local Picard group $P_\gamma=G_\gamma(\cK)/J_\gamma(\cO)$ whose underlying reduced scheme is finite-dimensional and locally of finite type.
 Consider the connected component of the identity $P_\gamma^0$ of this group scheme.
-This is a linear algebraic group over $\C$ whose maximal reductive quotient contains a split maximal torus of rank $\text{rank}(X^*(G_\gamma))$.
+This is a linear algebraic group over $\C$ whose maximal reductive quotient contains a split maximal torus of rank equal to $\text{rank}(X^*(G_\gamma))$.
 Call this torus $T_\gamma$.
 It also acts on $\Sp_\gamma$, and we may take the equivariant BM homology as in \cite[Section 3]{Kivinen}.
-The construction of the Springer action etc. from this section go through $T_\gamma$-equivariantly.
+The construction of the Springer action etc. from the previous section go through $T_\gamma$-equivariantly.
 For simplicity, assume $T_\gamma \hookrightarrow T$.
 Then we have: